Basic Printing Testing

 PaperCut software is designed to be installed on top of your existing site printing environment.
 Printing devices should already be working and users should be able to print to server print queues from their Linux, Macintosh or Windows workstations prior to installing & testing our software.

 Printing problems are usually caused by a device print driver that produces unexpected results.
-To test, create a new virtual or physical print queue using a different print driver than the existing one.
+To test, create a new print queue using a different print driver than the existing one.
 If the new print driver works better, delete the former print queue and use the newly created print queue instead.
-If multiple physical queues apply, test by redirecting to only one physical queue at a time to test each individual physical print queue driver.
+If this is a Find-Me Printing scenario with multiple destination print queues, test by redirecting to only one destination queue at a time to test each individual destination print queue driver.

 Caution: Windows server print queues have a setting that determines whether raw metadata format is altered by Windows when passed to a print queue.
 We recommend that you disable the proprietary EMF option and instead use the generic RAW format.